 - 4.12 For the purpose of securing a comprehensive design and integration of the site with the recently completed Garlands development, this parcel has been defined to include the undeveloped 'corridor' of land between houses in Cherry Lane and The Coppice.
-For ease of reference, this corridor is termed 'Garlands Gap'. - 4.13 An appraisal of site characteristics is illustrated at Vincent and Gorbing drawings no. 4491/408A 411A.
+For ease of reference, this corridor is termed 'Garlands Gap'. - 4.13 An appraisal of site characteristics is illustrated at drawings no. 4491/408A -411A.
 The site is expected to be vacant by 2010. - 4.14 By reason of the greater distance from the motorway and the 'shelter' of the existing land form, this site is assessed to fall largely within NEC A (daytime) and NEC B (night-time).
-Noise should not therefore be a determining issue in any development proposal. - 4.15 The existing buildings are substantial stone-faced detached 'villas' which may be retained and refurbished in any development scheme.
+Noise should not therefore be a determining issue in any development proposal. - 4.15 The existing buildings are substantial stone-faced detached 'villas' in ornamental landscaped surroundings.
+Particular consideration should be given to the historic interest of these buildings and their retention and conversion in any development scheme.
 The opportunity should be taken to re-appraise access, circulation and use so that the quality of these buildings is enhanced in any new development.

-Details of the floor layouts are available from the Cumbria Partnership NHS Foundation Trust.
+Details of the floor layouts are available from the Cumbria Partnership NHS

+Foundation Trust.
-4.16 The existing trees have been surveyed as part of a comprehensive predevelopment arboricultural assessment.

-- 4.17 The southern and westernmost tree groups must be substantially retained and reinforced to maintain the landscape structure and visual containment of the site see recommendations from the arboricultural assessment and landscape and visual impact assessment February 2006.
+- 4.16 The existing trees have been surveyed as part of a comprehensive predevelopment arboricultural assessment. - 4.17 The southern and westernmost tree groups must be substantially retained and reinforced to maintain the landscape structure and visual containment of the site see recommendations from the arboricultural assessment and landscape and visual impact assessment February 2006.
 Trees within the body of the site provide a strong landscape context and should be retained, thinned or removed according to the recommendations of the arboricultural assessment. - 4.18 Development proposals for this site must be 'design led'. - 4.19 Subject to consideration of the above development constraints and the need to mitigate any adverse impact on community infrastructure (see later), this parcel is suitable for housing, special residential use e.g. retirement village or other development compatible with a residential area.